Venue IT & Security

 Trigger: Venue booking system outage impacts session reservations and check-in preparation.

-First Response: Activate continuity workflow, assign incident owner, and communicate temporary intake process.
+First response: Activate continuity workflow, assign incident owner, and communicate temporary intake process.

 Stabilization: Restore system flow, reconcile booking records, and harden integration monitoring controls.